Naturally Sweetened Mixed Berry Compote

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

-Simple and so delicious, mixed berry compote is the perfect sweet topping for many dishes!
-It uses just 3 ingredients and comes together quickly for a recipe you’ll make again and again.
+Simple and packed with flavor, mixed berry compote is the perfect sweet topping for everything from pancakes to yogurt!
+It uses just 3 healthy ingredients and comes together quickly for a recipe you’ll make again and again.

 A close-up of vibrant red mixed berry compote in a glass dish, set on a wood surface beside a black-and-white striped cloth, conveying a festive and warm tone.